instructure/canvas-lms/doc/api/lti_window_post_message.md

 ## lti.get_data

-**At one point, this message type was named 'org.imsglobal.lti.get_data', but the prefix** **was dropped before finalizing the spec.
-This format is no longer supported.**

 Fetches the value stored at the provided `key` in Canvas's [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), partitioned by tool.
 Data stored by one tool cannot be accessed by another, is only stored in the user's browser, and is short-lived.
 Part of the LTI Platform Storage spec,